Mezalyth/Blades-of-Glass/content/D&D Notes/Era of Risen Stars/Concepts/The Gem of Life.md

 ## Notes
 The Gem of Life has become colloquially known as "the orb", a floating sphere that now sits in the [[Sanctuary#Libra Ria]].
 An item that was taken from the Fortress of Steel that was once used to sustain and provide life for the [[Steelbacks]].
 It is one of six known artifacts that all link to each other magically.

-Touching the Gem of Life mentally connects those who touch it with the resident consciousness, RKTR.
+Touching the Gem of Life mentally connects those who touch it with the resident consciousness, [[RKTR]].
 It also seems to have connected itself to [[GenCon]] via telepathic link.